An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Oral retinoids are vitamin A-related medications taken by mouth.
 This group of medicines is also a first-line treatment for adults with severe psoriasis.
 Oral retinoids used for psoriasis include acitretin and isotretinoin.

-Accutane, more commonly used to treat acne, is far less potent than acitretin, but it may still be effective against pustular psoriasis.
+Isotretinoin (Accutane), more commonly used to treat acne and not FDA-approved for psoriasis, is far less potent than acitretin, but it may still be effective against pustular psoriasis.
 The drug may also be effective with phototherapy.

 Oral retinoids help control cell reproduction and have anti-inflammatory properties.
 They may even improve arthritis that accompanies psoriasis.Combination therapy